Create steps by inspecting your application

 For more details on the Verify step action, see Add verification steps.

-You can use a parameter for the object's Identification text or for the step's input Value.
-For details, see Pass a value to a step
+6. You can use a parameter for the object's Identification text or for the step's input Value.
+For details, see Pass a value to the script

 In the step's pop-up dialog box or in the Edit step pane, do one of the following: